 Typical employment law pitfalls

 Poor quality, inaccurate, or absent contracts between the employer and those who work for them.

 Self-employed people who could be found to really be off payroll workers, workers or employees, leading to a range of claims against the employer covering tax, fines, holiday back pay and even potential unfair dismissal and minimum wage claims.
 Some claims could stretch back for years.

 Increasing numbers of high profile cases means that this is an area which is now much better understood and many ‘self-employed’ people, with contracts for services, are aware of the possibility of successfully claiming the status of a worker or employee, with the associated employment rights.
 Further escalation of such claims is likely.

 Help and support

-We can help prepare appropriate contracts for self employed people and we can help to determine the employment status of others if there are any concerns.
-Employment status is a notoriously difficult area of employment law, but by applying a range of tests we are normally able to provide an assessment of the risk of a self employed person being regarded as an employee or worker.
+We can help prepare appropriate contracts for employees, workers and self-employed people.
+We can also advise on the assessment of employment status where there are any concerns.
+Employment status is a notoriously difficult area of employment law, but by applying the range of tests generally adopted by the courts, we are normally able to provide an assessment of the risk of a worker being found to be an employee or a self-employed person being regarded as an employee or worker.

 If you’re thinking of outsourcing your HR, payroll or employment law needs, why not contact myHRdept?
 Call us on 01628 820515, email us at email@example.com to discuss your requirements, or contact us via our website and we’ll call you back.